MaliniSintre/CryptoClustering/README.md

   crypto_market_data.csv
 ## Crypto_Clustering.ipynb

-For this project, unsupervised machine learning was used to predict the future prices of various types of crypto currency.
+For this assignment, unsupervised machine learning was used to predict the future prices of various types of crypto currency.